niclan/docker-registry-ops/README.md

 **Use at your own risk!**

 This script needs the `images.json` file to work.
-If the file is old or trunkated it may delete the wrong things.
+If the file is old or somehow trunkated it may delete the wrong things.
 Once you have a reasonably fresh one you can run `./registry-evictor.py`.
 It will loop over all repositories and tags and:

 1. If there are less than 10 images listed it aborts
+1. Images matching keep rules in images-keep.json will be kept in any case
 1. For repositories which are not listed (as used) in `images.json` delete all the manifests.
 1. For repositories that are listed (as used) in `images.json` it